mdelobelle/metadatamenu/docs/index.md

 It also enables frontmatter of inline-field autocompletion with suggested values based on preset values.

+For a complete walk-through, here is an excellent showcase by Dany Hatcher: [complete demo](https://www.youtube.com/watch?v=qi4Uz7TZLOM)

 [demo 1](https://youtu.be/7bvIAkJf0OE) : basic features, settings and field types

 [demo 2](https://youtu.be/gU-StGyDciY ): autocompletion and "in sentence" fields commands